Daniel Silva (tattoo artist)

 Daniel Joseph Silva (born July 13, 1993) is an American celebrity tattoo artist and reality TV show star from Gilroy, California.

 Silva was the driver in a traffic collision on May 10, 2020, killing passenger and YouTube star Corey La Barrie while out celebrating La Barrie's 25th birthday.
 Both Silva and La Barrie were intoxicated but Silva insisted on driving.
 Silva lost control of the car, crashing it.
-La Barrie was pronounced dead at a nearby hospital while Silva was arrested for murder by the LAPD.
+La Barrie was pronounced dead at a nearby hospital while Silva was arrested by the LAPD.
 He was sentenced to one year in prison, followed by five years of formal probation and 50 hours of community service.